Be Prepared for a Natural Disaster with a Survival Kit

 A survival kit is a package of basic tools and supplies prepared in advance as an aid to survival in an emergency.
 Survival kits come in a variety of sizes and typically contain emergency supplies and tools to provide basic shelter against the elements, help keep warm, meet health and first aid needs, provide food and water, send a signal to a rescuer, assist in finding help.

-What Survival Kit packages contain?
+What do Survival Kit packages contain?

-Supplies in a survival kit usually include useful items such as a knife (often a Swiss army knife or a multi-tool), Matches, Tinder, A first aid kit, A bandanna, Fish hooks, a sewing pack, an LED flashlight with batteries, and first aid supplies.
+Supplies in a survival kit usually include useful items such as a knife (often a Swiss army knife or a multi-tool), Matches, Tinder, A first aid kit, A bandanna, Fish hooks, and a sewing pack, an LED flashlight with batteries, and first aid supplies.
 The packages are designed by experts who determine the most likely products and tools one would need in life-threatening situations.